 07 of 12

-The evaporative cooler pump brings the water from the pan to the distribution tubing, and from there onto the pads.
-The pads need to be saturated to allow the cooler to cool the air, so if the pads are not getting wet enough, it’s possible that the pump may need to be replaced.
-Upsizing the pump can also help circulate more water; if the pump does not keep the cooler pads wet enough, you may want to upsize the pump to a larger one that can move more water.Continue to 8 of 12 below.
+The water pump in an evaporative cooler brings the water from the pan to the distribution tubing, and from there onto the pads.
+The evaporation of water from the pads is what allows the appliance to cool the air, so if the pads are not being saturated with water, it's possible that the pump may need to be replaced.
+If the pump is operating correctly but does not keep the cooler pads wet enough, you may want to upsize the pump to a larger one that can move more water.Continue to 8 of 12 below.

 08 of 12

 Drain and Overflow Tube

-The evaporative cooler drain is a pipe that sits in the cooler pan.
-The drain tube can be removed to drain the water out of the cooler pan.
-The cooler drain also acts as an overflow to allow excess water to drain out if the float is allowing the pan to fill too high.
+The drain is a hollow tube that is mounted in the bottom of the cooler pan.
+It can be removed to drain the water out of the cooler pan, and it also acts as an overflow to allow excess water to drain out if the float is allowing the pan to fill too high.
 Excess water will go up and over the drain tube and spill onto the ground, alerting you to the fact that there is a problem.Continue to 9 of 12 below.

 09 of 12

-A float valve that... doesn’t turn the water off correctly is a common problem, but it is a part that is easy to replace.
-You can replace a float valve in just a few minutes for just a few dollars.Continue to 10 of 12 below.
+A float valve that doesn’t turn the water off correctly is a common problem, but it is a part that is easy to replace.
+You can replace a float valve in a few minutes with parts that cost just a few dollars.Continue to 10 of 12 below.

 10 of 12

 11 of 12

-The evaporative cooler distribution tubing, commonly called the spider, distributes the water from the pump to the cooler pads.
-The tubing can sometimes get clogged and may have to be cleaned out or even changed if you're not getting enough water out of them.
+The distribution tubing, commonly called the spider, distributes the water from the pump to the cooler pads.
+The tubing can sometimes get clogged, and it may require cleaning or even replacement if you're not getting enough water out of it.
 It is a good idea to check the distribution tubing regularly, especially if the air doesn’t seem cool enough.Continue to 12 of 12 below.

 12 of 12